pierre-rouleau/pel/doc/pel-manual.rst

 worry about a clash with the `1970s E editor`_.

-And ``ge`` is a script to launch the graphical Emacs, providing access to the current directory and the complete environment on macOS:
+And ``ge`` is a script to launch the graphical Emacs, providing access to the current directory and the complete environment on macOS.
+With that script I don't need any special Emacs setup code like `Steve Purcell's exec-path-from-shell`_:

 .. code:: shell